frkxo/Password-Generator/README.md

 # Password-Generator
 Password-Generator is a CLI tool that generates password.
+In order to use the program you can run **go build .** to make file executable.
 Inspired by https://github.com/m1

 ## Install